 Ben has received recognition from several leading publications.
 In 2022, The Legal 500 named him a Rising Star in International Litigation.
 In 2021, CPR selected him as a Rising Star in international arbitraiton.
 And in 2020, Who’s Who Legal: Litigation recognized him as a Future Leader, once in Litigation (2020) and again in Commercial Litigation (2022).
 According to that publication, it identifies “the foremost practitioners in the litigation community aged 45 and under.”
-He was one of only three attorneys in the United States to receive the honor in the non-partner category.
-In 2021, Ben was recognized as a Rising Star by CPR, one of the leading institutions in international arbitration.
+Ben was one of only three attorneys in the United States to receive the honor in the non-partner category.

 Originally from Missouri, Ben earned his bachelor’s degree, summa cum laude, from Washington University in St. Louis.
 He spent a year on an academic fellowship in Berlin, Germany, before attending Yale Law School, where he won the school’s top prize for trial advocacy.